olivertasche/phrases_unleashed/README.md

 without the need of Photoshop or any other tool or particular skills.

 ## Features
-- Create fake phrases (basically "real" chat messages)
+- Create "screenshots" of fake chat phrases
-- Fake Achievements
+- Create "screenshots" of fake achievements
-- Save current input in LocalStorage to restore everything after reload
+- Save current data in LocalStorage to restore after reload
 - Render an image that'll be directly downloaded
 - Some Eastereggs 🐰